Not sure if we’re in peak season right now?

 During peak season, shipments can and can get held up.
 If a ship is at overcapacity, a container can easily get rolled (an industry term that is essentially the same as a flight being overbooked).

 So first of all, you should tell your freight forwarder which boxes or containers contain the higher priority goods.
 Forwarders will get some notice before a shipment is rolled and they can help ensure that higher-priority boxes or containers are protected.

 Also, approach peak shipping season with a clear forecast of what your peak retail season will look like.
 Use data from previous years to forecast sales and couple that with industry trends.
 This will help dictate what and how much you import.

-You can also prioritize by delaying customization on your goods.
+You can also prioritize by delaying the customization of your goods.
 Let’s say you sell purses, and customize those purses with different embellishments that are shipped separately.
-The embellishments are important, but they can wait until closer to sell date.
+The embellishments are important, but they can wait until closer to the sell date.
 The purses are the key product, and shouldn’t be rolled if it can be helped.

 2. Split Shipments

 An important mantra to keep in mind throughout peak season is to ship what you can when you can.